davorg/dmp/chapters/appendix-b.md

 the command line or on the interpreter line in the program file.
 The most useful include:

 * -w Asks Perl to notify you when it comes across a number of unsafe programming practices in your program.
-These include using a variable before it is initialized and attempting to write to a file handle that is opened for reading.
+These include using a variable before it is initialized and attempting to write to a filehandle that is opened for reading.
 These warnings are usually very useful and there is no good reason not to use this option for every Perl program that you write.

 * -T Turns on Perl’s “taint” mode.
 In this mode all input from an external source is untrusted by default.
 You can make use of such input only by explicitly cleaning it first.
 This is particularly useful if you are writing a CGI script.
 For more details see the perlsec manual page.